trianglecirclexyz/cthulhu/README.md

 ### Notable Features (so far)

 - Runs directly from the terminal
-- macOS and BSD support
+- macOS and BSD support (theoretical, needs testing)
-- Flags for filtering results by specific categories (Movies, TV Shows, Anime)
 - Ability to list multiple files in a torrent (useful for binging TV shows)
 - Filtering out unwanted results by default, such as application files and pornogrophy